bricomp/Nextion2-Library/README.md

 #### Nextion Return Format

-When the Nextion sends data to the Teensy it first sends an identification character followed by a number of characters, dependant upon the type of data being returned.
+When the Nextion sends data to the Teensy or any other MCU it first sends an identification character followed by a number of characters, dependant upon the type of data being returned.
 This is decoded by `display.respondToReply`.
-These id's and their response is listed in the Nextion.h file and also in .\Resources\Nextion.h\A4 Landscape.pdf or .docx.
+These id's and their response is listed in the 2 file and also in .\Resources\Nextion2.h\A4 Landscape.pdf or .docx.
 The latter two documents are provided so that they can be printed out for viewing purposes.

 If you scroll down to the 5th page you will see listed all the Nextion return id values followed by the number of bytes/chars returned after the id, and an explanation of the format of the returned data.